japp-io/flat-equalizer/README.md

 4. **Battery Optimization**: For a seamless experience, disable all battery optimizations for the Flat Equalizer app in your device settings.

-5. **Supported Music Players**: Refer to the [Supported & Unsupported Media Players](/supported-and-unsupported-music-players) section to see which music players are compatible with the app's effects.
+5. **Supported Music Players**: Refer to the [Supported & Unsupported Media Players](https://japp-io.github.io/flat-equalizer/supported-and-unsupported-music-players) section to see which music players are compatible with the app's effects.

 ## User Guide

 Explore the user guide to learn how to use each feature of the Flat Equalizer app in-depth:

-- [Equalizer](#equalizer): Tailor audio frequencies, balance responses, and use presets for different music genres.
+- [Equalizer](https://japp-io.github.io/flat-equalizer/#equalizer): Tailor audio frequencies, balance responses, and use presets for different music genres.
-- [Bass Boost](#bass-boost): Enrich lower frequencies for a more resonant sound.
+- [Bass Boost](https://japp-io.github.io/flat-equalizer/#bass-boost): Enrich lower frequencies for a more resonant sound.
-- [Loudness](#loudness): Amplify sound levels, but use with caution to prevent distortion.
+- [Loudness](https://japp-io.github.io/flat-equalizer/#loudness): Amplify sound levels, but use with caution to prevent distortion.
-- [Virtualizer](#virtualizer): Experience spatial audio with widened stereo image.
+- [Virtualizer](https://japp-io.github.io/flat-equalizer/#virtualizer): Experience spatial audio with widened stereo image.
-- [Reverberation](#reverberation): Simulate room acoustics for added depth.
+- [Reverberation](https://japp-io.github.io/flat-equalizer/#reverberation): Simulate room acoustics for added depth.
-- [Channel Balance](#channel-balance): Adjust left and right channel volumes for consistent audio.
+- [Channel Balance](https://japp-io.github.io/flat-equalizer/#channel-balance): Adjust left and right channel volumes for consistent audio.

 ## Troubleshooting

 Encountering issues?
-Check the [Troubleshooting](/troubleshoot) section for solutions to common problems like effects not working, in-app purchase issues, random stopping, and more.
+Check the [Troubleshooting](https://japp-io.github.io/flat-equalizer/troubleshoot) section for solutions to common problems like effects not working, in-app purchase issues, random stopping, and more.

 ## Feedback and Support

 We value your feedback and support!
-If you have suggestions, feature requests, or need assistance, please don't hesitate to reach out to us at [support@japp.io](mailto:support@japp.io).
+If you have suggestions, feature requests, or need assistance, please don't hesitate to [reach out to us](mailto:support@japp.io).

 ---